CivicSolutions/TownSquareAPI/README.md

 -   🗑️ **Delete Profile**

+-   🚦 **Rate-Limiting**

 ### Known Issues🐛:

 -   ✅ ~~Can't create membership requests.~~
+-   ⏳ Do to using a free Host, Response Times are quite slow.
 -   ❌ Deleting a User with a active membership request is not possible.